dlubawy/nix-configs/README.md

   - A `make` command is supplied to make this easier: `make laplace`
   - You may want to change the `shellAlias` for `laplace` to point to your own repo with any changes;
     Then you may run `laplace` as a command alias for rebuilding from the remote.

+### Raspberry Pi
+This assumes a working Nix installation on a separate computer for building manually.
+Otherwise, one may follow the [ARM installation guide](https://nixos.wiki/wiki/NixOS_on_ARM#Installation) to install on the board first and then follow the instructions given here.

+* Clone this repo: `git clone https://github.com/dlubawy/nix-configs.git`
+* Enter where the repo was cloned: `cd nix-configs`
+* Edit `vars` in `flake.nix` to use your desired name, email, user, and public keys
+* Run `make pi-image` to build the initial SD card image or run `make pi` to build the image from an existing installation.
+* Using a 32 GB+ SD card (skip if using an existing pi image)
+  - Insert the SD and figure out the appropriate disk device (`fdisk` on Linux or `diskutil` on macOS)
+  - Run `nix run nixpkgs#zstdcat ./result/sd-image/nixos-sd-image-*.zst | dd of=<disk> status=progress bs=64M`
+  - Insert SD card and boot the Raspberry Pi
+* Login to the user defined previously using username as initial password then change the password with `passwd`

 ### Templates
 Use any template to create a nix flake based development environment with: